RESEARCH STARTER

 The Sierra Club’s strategy broadened, and it began a campaign to target automobile manufacturers in the mid-1990s.
 This campaign initially critiqued the use of cars and sports utility vehicles (SUVs) that have low gas mileage and thus contribute more carbon emissions to the atmosphere.
 It expanded to target companies making SUVs, and the club launched a full-scale attack on Ford’s Excursion in late 1998.
 In 2000, the Sierra Club presented Toyota with an environmental excellence award for the release of the Prius hybrid.
 It was the first time in the club’s 108-year history that it had honored a product.
 It continued its disparagement of SUVs into the new millennium.

-In 2003, the Sierra Club joined forces with other environmental groups in lobbying the Environmental Protection Agency (EPA) to regulate carbon emissions under the Clean Air Acts (1963-1990), but the agency refused.
-As a result, the Sierra Club joined other groups, states, cities, and petitioners in a suit against the EPA for not properly enforcing the Clean Air Acts.
+In 2003, the Sierra Club joined forces with other environmental groups in lobbying the Environmental Protection Agency (EPA) to regulate carbon emissions under the Clean Air Act (1963-1990), but the agency refused.
+As a result, the Sierra Club joined other groups, states, cities, and petitioners in a suit against the EPA for not properly enforcing the Clean Air Act.
 In 2007, the Supreme Court sided with the Sierra Club in Massachusetts v.
-EPA, agreeing that could be regulated under the Clean Air Acts.
+EPA, agreeing that greenhouse gases (GHGs) could be regulated under the Clean Air Act.

-The Sierra Club educates and encourages individuals to join its campaigns through a variety of outreach methods, including the Two Percent Solution campaign to reduce people’s carbon footprints through changes in lifestyle and personal consumption choices.
-The Two Percent Solution campaign is an effort to reduce carbon emissions by 2 percent per year, the amount needed to reduce emissions by 80 percent by 2050.
-The club has utilized the Internet to promote the Smart Energy Solutions initiative through the use of mass emailings and the Hotline E-newsletter, a bimonthly publication that consolidates news and information about global warming.
+In the mid-2010s, the Sierra Club educated and encouraged individuals to join its campaigns through a variety of outreach methods, including the Two Percent Solution campaign, which aimed to reduce people’s carbon footprints by promoting lifestyle and personal consumption changes to reduce carbon emissions by 2 percent per year, the amount needed to reduce emissions by 80 percent by 2050.

 In 2024, the Sierra Club filed a lawsuit against the US Securities and Exchange Commission (SEC).
-The lawsuit was in regard to a final rule published by the SEC that required public companies to disclose climate-related risks to their businesses.
-The final rule was less restrictive than the proposed rule, which the Sierra Club alleges is significantly less restrictive to businesses than the proposed rule.
+The lawsuit pertained to a final rule published by the SEC that required public companies to disclose climate-related risks to their businesses.
+The Sierra Club alleged the final rule was significantly less restrictive to businesses than the proposed rule.
 The Sierra Club then argued that in order to allow investors to make informed decisions, the SEC must require businesses to inform their investors about potential risks related to climate change.

 Bibliography